 Since the inception of its VTA program, Mutare has provided Voice Traffic Assessment reports to a multitude of organizations, consistently revealing the potential for significant recovery of productive time and related cost savings ranging from $100,000 to well over $4 million annually.

 These results, combined with ongoing customer and prospect conversations, have provided Mutare developers with unique insights into the attitudes and challenges facing businesses as they confront the reality of voice traffic intrusion.

 Notes Rich Quattrocchi, Mutare’s Vice President of Digital Transformation, “The truth is, most organizations have no idea how voice spam is hurting the bottom line and compromising security.
 Users complain, but overburdened IT and help desk staff are powerless to do much other than occasionally blocking a repeat nuisance caller.
 They have no data other than anecdotal reports.

-“The Voice Traffic Analysis gives savvy managers and security administrators a way to measure the impact of voice spam and control it as part of their key performance indicators.
+“The Voice Traffic Assessment gives savvy managers and security administrators a way to measure the impact of voice spam and control it as part of their key performance indicators.
 It provides understanding that cannot be identified any other way, as well as a clear view into how the power of Mutare’s Voice Spam Filter improves voice network performance, reduces cybersecurity risk and boosts team member productivity.”